Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 The mayor paid for it.

-Did he or did he just pinch the money off the people?
+Did he or you just pinch the money off the people?

 Yeah, yeah, yeah.